 Texas Governor Greg Abbott signed the bill, but said that he “was not satisfied with the law as it was written.”
 He went on to say that he doesn’t want to see a patchwork quilt of driving regulations in the state.
 If a preemptive law were passed in the 2019 Texas legislative session, that would affect city ordinances in Austin and a dozen other cities across Texas.

-This time things may go differently.
 In March the Texas House voted 114-32 to pass the legislation.
 Lawmakers made one amendment to the bill to ensure drivers don’t get fined twice for a distracted driving offense.
 That is, if a municipality already has a distracted driving ordinance on the books the driver could only face one penalty.

 In Austin city limits, a no texting ban has been in place since Jan.
 1 2015.
 Since then, Austin drivers have been banned from using portable devices such as: